 The public hearing ad will include the deadline for registration.
 You must register by the deadline in the ad in order to speak.

-We would encourage all residents who think they may wish to speak to sign up by the deadline.
+We encourage all residents who think they may wish to speak to sign up by the deadline.

 Following the deadline, if you change your mind and no longer wish to speak you can always ask to have your name removed.